savoirfairelinux/Project-Rescue/README.md

 You can completely remove the `src.ssh` and `dst.path` if you don't want to migrate the attachments nor their files.

+If `commit_at_each_entry` is set to true, each time an object is migrated, it will be instantatly commited into the db, if set to false, the changes will be commited only once everything migrated without any errors.

 ```yaml
 src: